-For nearly 200 years, we at William H. Sadlier, Inc. have been forming K–12 students in the Catholic faith and preparing them for academic success by offering a variety of educational materials in print and digital formats.
+For nearly 200 years, we at William H. Sadlier, Inc. have been preparing K–12 students for academic success and forming them in the Catholic faith by offering a variety of educational materials in print and digital formats.

 As one of the few family businesses of its age, the Sadlier family proudly continues to nurture the vision of founders, Denis and James Sadlier, with integrity, creativity, and an unwavering commitment to educational publishing.